 - a.
 The preparation for and the performance of endoanal (EAUS) and endorectal (ERUS) ultrasonography. - b.
 Normal and abnormal anal and rectal ultrasonographic anatomy. - c.
-The accuracy of ERUS in staging rectal cancer. - d.
-The utility of ERUS in follow-up after rectal cancer resection. - e.
-The utility of EAUS in evaluation of fecal incontinence, perianal sepsis and fistula-in-ano, and anal canal neoplasms.
+The utility of EAUS in evaluation of fecal incontinence, perianal sepsis, fistula-in-ano, and anal canal neoplasms. - d.
+The utility and accuracy of ERUS in staging rectal cancer. - e.
+The utility of ERUS in follow-up after rectal cancer resection.